 A study of the development of advanced solutions to typical business problems using Microsoft Access®.
 The course will concentrate on using the macro language and Visual Basic for Applications.
 Lab fee: \$10.
-Prerequisite: CIT 2013 or permission of instructor.

 CIT 2123 Advanced Visual Basic® (3-0-3)